michielvha/vitepress/docs/blog/azure/automated-cluster-onboarding-argocd.md

 1. `cluster_ca_certificate`: The certificate authority (CA) certificate for the AKS cluster.
 2. `aks_cluster_api_server_url`: The API server URL for accessing the AKS cluster.

 These outputs are then passed as secrets in [1.2.1](#111-output-values) to Azure Key Vault, which securely stores them for future use.
-[Later on](#311-base-clusters) we will use them in creating a secret in our tooling hub cluster that ArgoCD can recognize and automatically pick up.
+[Later on](#311-base-clusters) we will use them in creating a secret in our ArgoCD cluster which will be recognize and automatically pick up.

 ### 1.1.1 output values